 God’s will for married women is for them to be homemakers.
-There are certain circumstances that may warrant a woman working outside of the home, or working from the home; however, those are to be exceptions to the rule.
+There are certain circumstances that may warrant a woman working outside of the home; however, that would be an exception to the rule.
 Her main task is to manage the house.
-The man has the duty of providing for his family.
-The woman has the duty of bearing children, and caring for them from within the warmth and comfort of their home.
+The man has the duty of providing for his family; the woman has the duty of bearing children, and caring for them from within the warmth and comfort of their home.

 “That they may teach the young women to be sober, to love their husbands, to love their children, To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.”

-Now, here’s my point: We women are not to compete with our husbands, but to complement and support them.
-Our way of dressing reflects our attitude.
-For example, a woman who desires to be respected in the business world, will dress in a business suit.
-Image is important because it communicates your beliefs about yourself, how you want other people to relate to you, and projects your values in a way that other people can understand, without ever having to say a word.
+Now, here’s my point: Our way of dressing reflects our attitude . . . what attitude are we expressing through our mode of dress–a biblical one, or a worldly one?
+For example, a woman who desires to be respected in the business world will dress in a business suit.
+Image is important because it communicates our beliefs about ourselves and how we want other people to relate to us; it projects our values in a way that other people can understand, without our ever having to say a word.
 A woman wearing a suit might be saying that her goal is to be successful in business, and wants to be respected by her colleagues just as they would respect a man in the same field of work.
-A woman who believes it is her career to take care of her home, might express her goals by wearing a dress or skirt to show submission to her husband, the one who “wears the pants” in the home.
+On the other hand, a woman who believes it is her career to take care of her home, might express her goals by wearing a dress or skirt to show submission to her husband, the one who “wears the pants” in the home.
 By doing so, she illustrates the difference in their roles, and says “I don’t want to compete with my husband.
 We are not the same; we are different, and I’m okay with that.”

 Reason #3–To be Modest